 There were no significant changes to this fiscal year overall.
-One positive element was that the actual expenditures were less than budgeted expenditures by \$146,877.
-This positive variance was mostly attributed to projected capital outlay projects, repairs, and ground maintenance that went under budget.
-The District also was able to keep expenses under budget in other areas.
+One positive element was that the actual expenditures were less than budgeted expenditures by \$145,706.
+This positive variance was mostly attributed to projected capital outlay projects and repairs that went under budget.
+The District also was able to keep expenses under budget in several other areas.
+Another was that investment income was higher than budget by \$141,437.